Overview

 Description: Retrieves account details for customer management in a banking CRM.

-Response (XML):
+Response (XML)

 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">